Frequently Asked Questions

 Q. Who can play in V&D events?

-A. Any member of a V&D affiliated club is eligible to play in a V&D event, without restriction (except for novice, sophomore, colt & senior events, which are restricted by experience or age).
+A. Any member of a V&D affiliated club is eligible to play in a V&D event, without restriction (except for novice, intermediate and senior events, which are restricted by experience or age).
 There is usually no upper limit to the number of entries to a V&D event however this can depend on the rinks available.
-The convener of a given event will simply arrange extra greens (if available) to accommodate all entries which are submitted before the deadline (1 week before the event's start).
+The convener of a given event will simply arrange extra greens (if available) to accommodate all entries which are submitted before the deadline (one week before the event's start).

 Q. How much are the affiliation fees to belong to the V&D?